launchdarkly/integration-framework/docs/capabilities.md

 The required `documentation` field must be a link to documentation outlining how webhooks should be configured in your service.

+If the integration offers the option to send test events / webhook requests, the optional `testEventNameRegexp` fields allows you to specify regex to match the expected `eventName` value below.
+This will tell our integration framework not to make any real flag or resource changes associated with matching events.

-If your webhooks' request bodies are non-empty, you can specify the optional `parser` object with one or more of `alertName`, `value`, and `url`.
+If your webhooks' request bodies are non-empty, you can specify the optional `parser` object with one or more of `eventName`, `value`, and `url`.
 The provided values will flow through LaunchDarkly into the resulting audit log messages when your service invokes a trigger in LaunchDarkly.

 Here is a sample `trigger` capability including all optional properties: